Canada's finance minister resigns as unpopular Trudeau faces biggest test of his political career

 The resignation comes as Freeland, who chaired a Cabinet committee on U.S. relations, was set to deliver the fall economic statement and likely announce border security measures designed to help Canada avoid Trump’s tariffs.
 The U.S. president-elect has threatened to impose a 25% tax on all products entering the U.S. from Canada and Mexico unless they stem the numbers of migrants and drugs.

-Trudeau has said that he plans on leading the Liberal Party into the next election, but there are some party members who don’t want him to run for a fourth term.
-It wasn’t immediately clear what Freeland’s resignation from the Cabinet means for Trudeau’s immediate future.
+Trudeau has said that he plans on leading the Liberal Party into the next election, but some party members have said they don’t want him to run for a fourth term, and Freeland’s departure came as strong blow to Trudeau’s administration.

-“This news has hit me really hard,” a shocked Transport Minister Anita Anand said.
-She added that she needed to digest it before commenting further.
+“This news has hit me really hard,” Transport Minister Anita Anand said, adding that she needed to digest the news before commenting further.

 Opposition Conservative leader Pierre Poilievre said that the government is losing control at the worst possible time.